linode/linode-cli/README.rst

 Kubernetes Deployment Plugin
 """"""""""""""""""""""""""""

 A plugin is included that allows you to deploy a Kubernetes cluster on Linode!
+These commands require Terraform, the Kubernetes CLI, and an SSH key added to your ssh-agent.
+If any dependencies are not present, you'll recieve installation instructions during command execution.

 This Kubernetes cluster is integrated with Linode in a number of ways: